 Although very familiar, birds have often seemed strange, sinister and alarming.
 With their ability to fly, they bridged the gap between the earth and the heavens, and superstitions were rife because they were presumed to be linked to the supernatural.
 When There Were Birds draws together many disparate, forgotten strands to present a story that is an intriguing and unexpectedly significant part of our heritage.

-COP26 is the 26th gathering of the Conference of the Parties, the signatories of the United Nations Framework Convention on Climate Change.
+COP26 was the 26th gathering of the Conference of the Parties, the signatories of the United Nations Framework Convention on Climate Change.
 This was a treaty agreed in 1994 and has 197 Parties (196 countries and the EU).

 Most of us can barely imagine the sky being blackened with flocks of birds, or watching a mile or so of rooks heading home to roost, and yet most of us can remember our vehicle windscreens being splattered by insects on long journeys.
 The collapse in insect numbers is of course catastrophic for birds, so we are hoping that When There Were Birds will help draw attention to what has been lost and the fascinating forgotten history of how all kinds of birds once played a role in people’s lives.